nefudev/sd-webui-auto-operation/README.md

 <br>

-## Notes.
+## **Notes**

-- This script is based on html elements for button clicking and input.
-Therefore, if the elements of stable-diffusion-webui's screen change in the future, it may not work.
+- This script performs automated processing based on screen information.
+Therefore, it may not work if elements of the stable-diffusion-webui screen are changed in the future.

 <br>
 <br>